vipul79321/CP_Codes/OOP/oop_intro_gfg.md

 [Link](https://www.geeksforgeeks.org/access-modifiers-in-c/)

 1. **Public** - The data members and member functions declared as public can be accessed by other classes and functions too.
-2. **Private** - The data members and member function declared as private can only be accessed by member function & friend functions of that class or by friend class.
+2. **Private** - The data members and member function declared as private can only be accessed by `member function & friend functions of that class` or by `friend class`.
-3. **Protected** - The data members and member function declared as protected can only be accessed by member function & friend function of that class or by friend class or derived class of that class.
+3. **Protected** - The data members and member function declared as protected can only be accessed by `member function & friend function of that class` or by `friend class or derived class of that class`.

-**Note** - In protected, the access through inheritance can alter the access modifier of the elements of base class in derived class depending on the modes of Inheritance.

 ---